kevinbloomquist/http-workshop/readme.md

 Now we can trust we're talking to the right scope.

-Try refreshing your browser, let's see if it worked!
+Bring this code into your controller, try refreshing your browser, and let's see if it worked!

 <img width="752"  src="https://cloud.githubusercontent.com/assets/25366/9017871/7cf4a79e-378e-11e5-85d8-d018f0a7ab21.png">